UKCloud/documentation/articles/other/other-ref-browsers.md

 #### vCloud Director 9.1

-For UKCloud for VMware, vCloud Director 9.1 is compatible with many current and last major browser revisions.
+vCloud Director 9.1 is compatible with many current and last major browser revisions.
 Version 9.1 of vCloud Director was tested by VMware and supports:

 - Google Chrome 64